jonathanpmelian/Dedalo/README.md

 # Dedalo

-A Python-based static site generator that allows users to create, manage, and build static websites with a development server featuring live reload.
-This tool supports project initialization, theme creation, content management using Markdown files, and customizable templates.
+Dedalo is a Python-based static site generator that allows users to create, manage, and build static websites.
+It supports project initialization, theme creation, content management using Markdown files with front matter, customizable templates, and a development server with live reload.

 ## Features

 - **Initialize a New Site**: Quickly set up a new project directory with a content structure.
 - **Create Themes**: Easily create and apply themes with customizable HTML templates.
+- **Front Matter Support**: Use YAML front matter in Markdown files for dynamic page metadata, such as title or description.
 - **Add Pages**: Generate new Markdown pages that integrate seamlessly with existing themes.
 - **Build the Site**: Render HTML files from Markdown and templates into a `public` directory for deployment.
 - **Development Server**: Preview the site locally with automatic live reloading on content or theme changes.